antholeole/blog/static/index.md

 ## Employment History
 ### Google.
 2022-Current
 **RTDB - San Francisco**

+_technologies used:_ C++.
+Golang.
+Docker.
+Nix.
+GCP.
+Chef.
+Terraform.

 - 'Real Time Database' promises sub 10ms queries and subscriptions to users.
 Maintained SLA for over 400k average concurrents.
 - Designed and implemented self-healing process by determining which servers are freshly healthy and inserting them back into rotation.
 Lowered routine pages by over 66%.
-- Designed and implemented data malformation anomaly detection system that verifies and sustains data integrity at rest for over half a petabyte of customer data.
+- Designed, implemented, and lead project to data malformation anomaly detection system that verifies and sustains data integrity at rest for over half a petabyte of customer data.

 ### Amazon.
 Summer 2021
 **Consumer Trust and Protection Services Division - Seattle, Remote**